havetc/OpenFish/README.md

 # OpenFish

-This project allows to deform videos in order to make them visible after projection by fish-eye
+This project allows to deform videos in order to make them visible after projection by fish-eye.
+The computer should have video codec available.
+Under microsoft, it could be needed to install for example the K-lite codec pack in case of troubles.

 # Compilation / Installation

+**Windows**

+This project can be compiled under microsoft windows.
+However there is no easy way to install the dependencies, so it is recommended to use the pre-build version.

 **On Ubuntu**